 CCJ Settled Within the Last 6 Months

-Many high street lenders may decline due to recency, but some specialist lenders may consider.
+Many high street lenders may decline applications due to the recency of the CCJ.
+However, some specialist lenders may still consider applications depending on the wider financial profile.

 READY TO GET STARTED?